 - What is the problem?

 - What resources are available to solve the problem?

 - What core functionality is required to achieve your goals?

-Based on answers to the questions above, we begin building your website.
-We always proceed with the following principles in mind:
+Based on answers to the questions above, we begin building your website guided by the following principles:

 - Design with the notion that parts other than HTML are optional.
-This results in a better and stronger website.
+This results in a faster and stronger website.

 - Execute core functionality using the simplest available technology.

 - Provide a functional demonstration site to share progress during the design process.